-Panchromatic mapping.
-Every panchromatic observation will be folded into the global maps, including images of Pluto and Charon, beginning one full rotation period (6.4 days) before closest approach, when LORRI can resolve Pluto and its satellites at 36 km per pixel.
+before closest approach, when LORRI can resolve Pluto and its satellites at 36 km per pixel.
 We plan to take the main Group 1, 0.5 km pixel-1 maps of Pluto and Charon redundantly.
-For Charon, LORRI will make one mosaic map at low phase (C\pan\global\6x3\1) and MVIC will make another with by scanning the pan TDI array near Charon closest approach (C\pan\global\scan\1).
+For Charon, LORRI will make one mosaic map at low phase (C\pan\global\6x3\1) and MVIC will make another by scanning the pan TDI array near Charon closest approach (C\pan\global\scan\1).
 MVIC will take the Group 1 0.5-km pixel-1 map of Pluto with two redundant panchromatic TDI scans about 30 minutes before closest approach (P\pan\global\scan\1-2).
-In the current plan, LORRI will augment MVIC's 0.5 km pixel-1 hemispheric maps of Pluto with hemispheric mosaics at 1.0 and 0.9 km pixel-1 (P\pan\global\3x3\1-2), and a 400-km wide swath across the nadir of Pluto at 0.24 km pixel-1
+In the current plan, LORRI will augment MVIC's 0.5 km pixel-1 hemispheric maps of Pluto with hemispheric mosaics at 1.0 and 0.9 km pixel-1 (P\pan\global\3x3\1-2), and a 400-km wide swath across the nadir of Pluto at 0.24 km pixel-1 (P\pan\alongtrack\8x8\2).

-(P\pan\alongtrack\8x8\2).
 Higher resolution hemispheric LORRI maps may be possible, depending on spacecraft pointing.
-As shown in Reuter et al. and Cheng et al

-(this issue), the signal-to-noise will meet the AO requirement of 50 or higher per pixel.
+As shown in Reuter et al. (2008) and Cheng et al. (2008), the signal-to-noise will meet the AO requirement of 50 or higher per pixel.

-Color mapping.
-MVIC will make redundant four-color images of the Pluto system with color TDI scans.
-Pluto global color maps are taken at ~0.7 km pixel-1 (P\color\global\scan\1-2), while Charon global color maps are taken at 1.4 km pixel-1 (C\color\global\scan\1-2), exceeding the AO spatial resolution requirement of 1.5-5 km pixel-1.
-As shown in Reuter et al. (this issue), the signal-to-noise will meet the AO requirement of 50 or higher per pixel in two or more of the color channels.
+Color Mapping MVIC will make redundant four-color images of the Pluto system with color TDI scans.
+Pluto global color maps are taken at ~0.7 km pixel-1(P\color\global\scan\1-2), while Charon global color maps are taken at 1.4 km pixel-1(C\color\global\scan\1-2), exceeding the AO spatial resolution requirement of 1.5-5 km pixel-1.
+As shown in Reuter et al. (2008), the signal-to-noise will meet the AO requirement of 50 or higher per pixel in two or more of the color channels.